Here are answers to questions we get all the time. Think of it as a little friendly advice from experts you can trust.

 - What are the differences between Tough Guard®, Extra Guard® and Ultra Synthetic™ filters?

 - What valves are in oil systems and are they in the oil filter?

 - How are filters tested?

-A. Always check the owners manual to determine when fluids and filters should be replaced.
+Always check the owner’s manual to determine when fluids and filters should be replaced.
 It is very important to note that there are different recommended change intervals depending on the type of driving you do.

-The Severe Maintenance Schedule is described by the following conditions:
+The Severe Maintenance Schedule is described by these conditions:

 - Short trips of less than 5 miles.

 - Short trips of less than 10 miles when outside temperatures remain below freezing.

 - Towing a trailer or camper, using a roof-top carrier or carrying maximum loads.